American University of Sharjah

 AUS continued operating through COVID (Spring 2020 – Spring 2021).
 The shaded region marks the pandemic semesters.

-Instructor count fell from 420 (Fall 2019) to 394 (Fall 2020), a 6.2% decline.
-Combined with fewer unique courses, this suggests AUS kept sections running by concentrating teaching among fewer instructors on a narrower set of courses — a resilience strategy, not a collapse.
+Instructor count dropped from 420 (Fall 2019) to 394 (Fall 2020), a 6.2% decline.
+With fewer unique courses too, it looks like AUS kept sections running by concentrating teaching among fewer instructors on a narrower set of courses.
+That reads as a coping strategy, not a collapse.

-Each cell shows a subject's section count indexed to Fall 2019 = 100.
-Green cells above 100 mean growth; red below 100 means contraction.
-During Fall 2020, 10 subjects shrank by 10%+, 5 grew by 10%+, and 12 held steady.
-Language programs (ELP, ARA) and media (MCM) were hit hardest, while computing (CMP, COE) and sustainability (ESM) expanded — reflecting a shift toward technical subjects during the pandemic.
+Each cell is a subject's section count indexed to Fall 2019 = 100.
+Green above 100 is growth; red below 100 is contraction.
+In Fall 2020, 10 subjects shrank by 10%+, 5 grew by 10%+, and 12 held steady.
+Language programs (ELP, ARA) and media (MCM) took the worst of it; computing (CMP, COE) and sustainability (ESM) grew.
+The pandemic tilted things toward technical subjects.

-The most lasting COVID effect: sections without an assigned physical classroom rose from 12.8% (Fall 2019) to 19.6% (Spring 2026).
-This didn't spike during COVID itself, but climbed steadily afterward — suggesting a permanent structural shift toward flexible or unassigned scheduling that outlasted the pandemic.
+The most lasting COVID effect: sections with no assigned physical classroom rose from 12.8% (Fall 2019) to 8.0% (Fall 2026).
+Oddly, it didn't spike during COVID itself; it crept up afterward.
+That looks like a permanent move toward flexible or unassigned scheduling that outlasted the pandemic.

 07 — Schedule Patterns